akumina/AkuminaDev/docs/Modern-App-Extension.md

 The **Application Extension** is a simple client side solution aimed towards offering customization to the Header and Footer portions of Sharepoint Modern pages.
 Sharepoint Modern natively supports customization of the header/footer sections of Modern pages but doesn't quite offer an easy way to go about this.
 To solve this problem, Akumina provides the Application Extension that can be freely customized by use of a Central Site Collection using the Akumina Framework.
 It is also worth noting that this Application Extension cannot be used with the **[Akumina SPA](/docs/Modern-SPA)**.
 However, it can be used with the **[Akumina Widget Picker](/docs/Modern-AWP)**.
 Use of the Application Extension with the AWP can provide the flexibility of Sharepoint Modern Web Parts with the functionality of the Akumina Framework bundled with some design choices for certain aspects of the page.

-Pictured: Sharepoint Modern Page with the AWP and Application Extension:
+Pictured: Sharepoint Modern Page with the AWP and Application Extension (Header/Footer areas marked in green)

 ![](https://akuminadownloads.blob.core.windows.net/wiki/AkuminaDev/modern_appext_homepage.PNG)